 Protection → Healing → Recovery

-For the purpose of this article, in terms of Injury, think – ligament tear (like a sprained Ankle), or some sort of muscle strain or tear – Hamstring, Lower Back etc
+For the purpose of this article, in terms of Injury, think – a ligament tear (like a sprained Ankle), or some sort of muscle strain or tear – Hamstring, Lower Back etc

 Due to inflammation, pain can peak over 1 to 3 days.
 You’ll be using Ice, painkillers, and resting from pain provoking activities to control this during this initial inflammatory stage.